KKatsuaki/blink/README.md

 ## build
 just run `make build` to build the program.

-the datasheet for BCM2711 (peripherals) is [here](https://datasheets.raspberrypi.org/bcm2711/bcm2711-peripherals.pdf).
+the datasheet for BCM2711 is [here](https://datasheets.raspberrypi.org/bcm2711/bcm2711-peripherals.pdf).